 Make a List

 Have a bunch of ideas ready to roll.
 If you’re the kind of person to set time aside for a specific purpose and actually follow through, it’s going to be tricky to come up with an idea for something to do or make on the spot.
 You’ll waste precious time faffing about just getting your idea together, then more time to gather your supplies together and get started.
 Make a list (right now!) of ten super quick and easy things you could do in 30 minutes or less.
 For bonus points, make them things that you already have all the supplies for.
-I’ve come up with 30 of them which I challenge you to do in just 30 days.

 Just one, every day for 30 days.
 Now THAT is sure to form a habit!